 • the client does not deduct payroll tax.
 You pay this yourself via your tax return.

-Advantages and disadvantages of being a freelancer
+What are the advantages and disadvantages of being a freelancer?

 Working as a freelancer or zzp'er has advantages and disadvantages.
 For example, a disadvantage may be that you have to organise your own pension and disability insurance.
 On the other hand, you often have a higher hourly rate than in paid employment.
 And you decide who you work for and how.
-Learn more about the advantages and disadvantages (in Dutch) on the KVK website.
+Learn more about the advantages and disadvantages on the KVK website.

 Freelancing part-time

 You can also work part-time as a freelancer, alongside your main job.
-Check first with your employer before taking on freelance assignments.
+Check with your employer first, before taking on freelance assignments.
 Especially if you intend to work on similar types of projects.
 Even if you are only freelancing part-time, you must register as a sole proprietor at KVK.

-Prepare for becoming a freelancer
+Prepare to become a freelancer

 Before you get started, consider what you need to do to succeed as a freelancer.
 Think about how you will get clients and promote yourself.
 Write a business plan.
 Are your plans realistic?
 How will you set your hourly rate?
-And do you meet KVK’s and the Dutch Tax Administration’s criteria to be considered an entrepreneur?
+And do you meet KVK’s and the Netherlands Tax Administration’s criteria to be considered an entrepreneur?

-Register as a freelancer at KVK
+Register your business at KVK

 Take a look at the step-by-step plan for starting a business in the Netherlands.
 There you can find out what is involved in starting your own business.
 This is also useful if you want to become a freelancer.